-These services can include assistance with locating appropriate housing; the acquisition, retention, or improvement of skills related to activities of daily living (e.g., personal hygiene and grooming); household chores; meal preparation; shopping; personal finances; and the social and adaptive skills necessary to enable recipients to reside on their own
+These services can include assistance with locating appropriate housing; the acquisition, retention, or improvement of skills related to activities of daily living (e.g., personal hygiene and grooming); household chores; meal preparation; shopping; personal finances; and the social and adaptive skills necessary to enable recipients to reside on their own.

-For reimbursement purposes, the supported living coach must meet certain basic billing requirements (which may be maintained electronically).
-Billable activities may include the direct provision of, or training the recipient in, the following:
+Supported Living services include the direct provision of, or training the recipient in, the following:

 • Housing procurement